 TIP: Look to the future.
 The one-year mark is a great time to evaluate what went well for your small business, areas where you can improve and the next steps for growth.
 You know so much more now than when you started, so set some new goals for what you want to achieve.

-Get NEXT’s full small business checklist
+Get NEXT’s full small business startup checklist

 Our guide is a one-stop resource outlining steps to consider when getting a small business off the ground.
 It’s packed with first-hand advice from small business owners and new survey data from over 500 small business owners across industries.

 NEXT Insurance is helping small business owners thrive by delivering a painless and seamless experience for getting business insurance online.
 You can get a quote, review options and purchase coverage in less than 10 minutes.
-If you need any help along the way, our team of U.S.-based, licensed advisors are standing by to help.